 The PhyloPlast is the first database that in a comprehensive and unified way integrates various data about plastid genes offering useful tools for their searching and analyses.
 The database can find many applications in genomic and phylogenetic studies and contribute to better understanding of plastid genomes and their significance in plant evolution.

-4.1.
-PhyloPlast database

-Database statistics